Travel.State.Gov > Intercountry Adoption > About Adoption Service Providers > Agency Accreditation

-The accreditation regulations set standards for accreditation and approval that are designed to ensure that U.S. accredited agencies and approved persons perform their duties in an ethical and transparent manner.
+The accreditation regulations went into effect on April 1, 2008.
+They set standards for accreditation and approval designed to ensure that U.S. accredited agencies and approved persons perform their duties in an ethical and transparent manner.
 These standards reflect the principles and values found in the Hague Adoption Convention (Convention) and the Intercountry Adoption Act (IAA).
-Initially, the accreditation regulations applied only to adoption service providers (ASPs) working in Convention cases, i.e., in cases involving adoption of a child habitually resident in a country that is a party to the Hague Adoption Convention.
-In January of 2013, the President signed the Intercountry Adoption Universal Accreditation Act of 2012 (UAA), which mandated that the accreditation provisions of the IAA apply to “orphan” cases subject to INA section 101(b)(1)(F).
+Initially, the accreditation regulations applied only to adoption service providers (ASPs) working in Convention cases, i.e., in cases involving adoption of a child habitually resident in a country that is a party to the Convention.
+In January of 2013, President Obama signed the Intercountry Adoption Universal Accreditation Act of 2012 (UAA), which mandated that the accreditation provisions of the IAA apply to “orphan” cases subject to INA section 101(b)(1)(F).

 Organizations and individuals that provide any one of six adoption services noted here and found in both the IAA and in the accreditation regulations (see 22 CFR 96.2 Definitions) must be accredited, approved, supervised, or exempted.
 The six adoption services are: